-STBE faculty are committed to the school program.
-Recruitment of new teachers will include the use of LAUSD's eligibility teacher pool, resumes received and recruitment from local education programs.
-STBE's Leadership team will review each candidate's experience, educational beliefs and goals, and educational philosophies.
-Selection from the pool of candidates will demonstrate alignment with the vision, mission statement, and goals of STBE.
+STBE will ensure that all members of the faculty will be committed to and promote the mission and vision of the school faculty are committed to the school program.
+Recruitment of new teachers will include the use of LAUSD's eligibility teacher pool and resumes received.
+STBE's Leadership Team will review each candidate and make selections based on the candidate's experience, expertise and alignment with STBE's vision, mission, and core values.
 STBE will follow District staffing ratios for all regular and special education students.
 All staff credentials will be reviewed to ensure appropriate credentialing.

-Currently, STBE faculty and administration have an average of over ten years of teaching experience and have been actively involved as leaders and committee members.
+The founding members of the STBE faculty and administration have an average of over ten years of teaching experience and have been actively involved as leaders and committee members.
 Many members of the STBE faculty have been mentors to new teachers and have been part of professional learning communities.
-New members of the STBE faculty will immediately become members of a group of collaborative educators whose goal is to prepare students for future endeavors.
+New members of the STBE faculty will join a group of collaborative educators whose shared goal is to prepare students for the future.

-c) Autonomy:
+b) Autonomy: